anandijain/fusion-models/README.md

   * edit search_timeline script to select the TimelineObjects to easily find them
   * come up with a funny acronym for the project
   * design a mechanism to clamp in the dc motor power connectors for easy (dis)assembly
+  * test tracking latency
+  * add the o connectors to the DC motor model
+  * design a terminal block or latching connector for them
+  * speed curves and microstepping
+  * making a new android app thats just pose detection and api calls/ serial

 completed